wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 end
 ```

-We can now finish the creation of our Rails api by installing installing our gems and creating our database.
+We can now finish the creation of our Rails API by installing installing our gems and creating our database.
 ```bash
 bin/bundle install
 bin/rails db:create